henrik/old-henrik.nyh.se/_posts/2012-07-08_15-00-randomize-your-factories.markdown

 Curiously, Arjan's very next point is that you should test for explicit values, and not rely on factories to have certain implicit values.
 That is really much of my point.
 Randomized attribute values enforce this by not letting you rely on them even if you try.

 Again, I'm not saying I think random test failures are great.
-Only that I think they're better than having a bug but no test failures.
+Only that they're better than having a bug but no test failures.